pboutin/pusher-chat/README.md

     $key = 'your key';
     $secret = 'your secret token';

-And the same thing for your js

 ### pusher.js
-    var id = 'your id';
     var key = 'your key';
-    var secret = 'your secret token';

 #### If you're getting 500 errors from `sender.php`